TharunDharmaraj/Bill-Generation/README.md

 # Note :
-Deployed in Local and not in the cloud, for cloud deplymnet, use [pythonanywhere](https://www.pythonanywhere.com/)
+Deployed in Local and not in the cloud, for cloud deplymnet, use [pythonanywhere](https://www.pythonanywhere.com/) with some modifications in the cloud (Further Updates)